 This is an in-depth review of the new Nikkor 500mm f/4E FL ED VR lens that Nikon introduced on July 1, 2015.
-I wrote the initial preview of the lens in a post titled “Is Nikon’s new 500mm FL too sharp?“, where some of our readers got engaged in interesting discussions and even talked about anti-aliasing filters and Nyquist frequency.
+I wrote the initial preview of the lens in a separate post, where some of our readers got engaged in interesting discussions and even talked about anti-aliasing filters and Nyquist frequency.
 Stuff that can melt your brain for sure!
 Today, we will be taking a closer look at the Nikon 500mm f/4E VR and see what this beast is all about.

 Yes.
 That is the answer to all your questions about the Nikkor 500mm f/4E FL ED VR.
 Is it ludicrously sharp?

 Does the nearly 2-pound weight reduction from the last iteration of Nikkor 500mm make a real difference?

 Not even a speedy hawk can escape this nimble beast.

 Is it worth gutting my kid’s college fund to buy one?

 For $10,300, those answers had better be yes.
 Is there anything wrong with this lens?
 Is it worth two grand more than its predecessor, the legendary Nikkor 500mm f/4G ED VR, one of the sharpest, most capable lenses ever produced?
 Those are just two of the questions I’ll address in this review.

 Note: From here on in this review I’ll refer to the new 500mm f/4E FL ED VR as the 500E FL and the older 500mm f/4G ED VR as the 500G.